WuLC/KeywordExtraction/README.md

 # Keyword Extraction in Java

-Tmplementation of serveral algorithms for keyword extraction,including TextRank,TF-IDF,TextRank along with TFTF-IDF.Cutting words and filtering stop words rely on [HanLP](https://github.com/hankcs/HanLP)
+Implementation of serveral algorithms for keyword extraction,including TextRank,TF-IDF,TextRank along with TFTF-IDF.Cutting words and filtering stop words are relied on [HanLP](https://github.com/hankcs/HanLP)

 The repository mainly consists of three parts:

-**1. Algorithm**: implementation of serveral algorithms for keyword exraction,including TextRank,TF-IDF and methonds of integrate TextRank with TFTF-IDF
+**1. Algorithm**: implementation of serveral algorithms for keyword exraction,including TextRank,TF-IDF and combining of  TextRank and TF-IDF

-**2.Evaluate:**the method to evaluate the result of the algorithm,currently only the F1 Score if available
+**2.Evaluate:**the method to evaluate the result of the algorithm,currently only the F1 Score is available

 **3.Parse Documents:**methods provided to read the contens of the corpus used for test